Code-Institute-Submissions/dublin_intercambio/README.md

 * I refered to w3.org to assist with the styling of my bullet points on the the about page.
 * Thank you to JimLinx, Paul Loy & Richard K in the Slack community for taking the time to review this site and offering some helpful information on how the site looks in android devices as well as drawing my attention to a bug on the contact page that was subsequently fixed.
 * I refered to AJ Greave's sample README as well as the Code Institute sample to help structure this README file.
-* Thank you to Mr_Bim_alumni in the Slack community for helping me debug a style issue in my footer and advice on very large screen sizes.
+* Thank you to Mr_Bim_alumni in the Slack community for helping me solve a style issue in my footer and advice on very large screen sizes.
 * A final thank to my mentor Aaron Sinnott who has advised and guided me through this milestone 1 project.